-Personnel Committee To make recommendations to Council as to the appointment of the Chief Executive, Monitoring Officer and Officer holding the post as section 151 officer and to make appointments in so far as the Head of Paid Service is not authorised to do so by virtue of the Local Authorities (Standing Orders) (England) Regulations 2001 To determine senior pay reviews for JNC posts as set out in accordance with the Council's Pay Policy Statement To carry out the personal development reviews of the Chief Executive and Corporate Directors on a yearly basis.
-Disciplinary and Grievance Committee To commission an investigation and make determinations, subject to the relevant procedures, on any disciplinary action and relevant sanction short of dismissal, in respect of those officers who hold the position of the Council's head of paid service, monitoring officer and chief finance officer (s.151).
-Council/ Committee/Panel Functions Disciplinary and Dismissal/Sanction Appeal Grievance Appeals Committee To make determinations on any appeal against a disciplinary decision and/or sanction (short of dismissal) in respect of those officers who hold the position of the council's head of paid service, monitoring officer and chief finance officer (s151).
+To make recommendations to Council as to the appointment of the Chief Executive, Monitoring Officer and Officer holding the post as section 151 officer and to make appointments in so far as the Head of Paid Service is not authorised to do so by virtue of the Local Authorities (Standing Orders) (England) Regulations 2001 To determine senior pay reviews for JNC posts as set out in accordance with the Council's Pay Policy Statement To carry out the personal development reviews of the Chief Executive and Corporate Directors on a yearly basis.
+To commission an investigation and make determinations, subject to the relevant procedures, on any disciplinary action and relevant sanction short of dismissal, in respect of those officers who hold the position of the Council's head of paid service, monitoring office and chief finance officer (s.151).
+Functions Dismissal/Sanction Appeal To make determinations on any appeal against a disciplinary decision and/or sanction (short of dismissal) in respect of those officers who hold the position of the council's head of paid service, monitoring officer and chief finance officer (s151).
 To make determinations on any appeal against a disciplinary decision and/or sanction (short of dismissal) in respect of Corporate Directors and Assistant Directors and where deemed appropriate, any other employee of the council.
-Grievance Appeals To make determinations on grievance appeals on any grievance made in respect of those officers who hold the position of the council's Head of Paid Service, monitoring officer and chief finance officer (s151) and grievances referred to the Committee by the Chief Executive or Assistant Director of Organisation and People Development, in respect of any other employee of the Council.
-(Delegation to the Chief Executive for all other staff).
+Grievance Appeals To make determinations on grievance appeals on any grievance made in respect of those officers who hold the position of the council' Head of Paid Service, monitoring officer and chief finance officer (s151) and grievances referred to the Committee by the Chief Executive or Assistant Director of Organisation and People Development, in respect of any other employee of the Council.